Where is the contest held?

-How much is admission on set up dates?
+How much is admission on set-up dates?

 There is no charge for admission on set-up dates/hours.
-Each contestant will receive a wristband good for show floor admission to AQUATIC EXPERIENCE on all three days with a paying adult.
+Each contestant will receive a wristband good for show floor admission to AQUATIC EXPERIENCE on all two days with a paying adult.
 You may purchase admission passes online at AquaticExperience.org .

 What should we bring along for set up?

-For set up you will need your aquarium design, accessories and of course your fresh water fish!
+For set up, you will need your aquarium design, accessories and of course your freshwater fish!
 It is also great to bring supplies such as tape, scissors and markers/crayons for last minute touch-ups.
 Your aquarium and donated aquarium supplies will be ready for you when you arrive.
 It would be great to bring a wagon to transport your supplies into and out of the building for set up and tear down.
-Also, if you have a one step stool – that would be helpful to reach into the tank.
+Also, if you have a one-step stool – that would be helpful to reach into the tank.
 It would be best to bring your fish bagged or in a bucket to carry the fish to and from the show.